 What diligent human wants to tamper with such eternal things?
 None.
 Then what shall we say of those "highly-educated" divines who "wrest the scriptures unto their own e destruction?"
-At either horn of the delimma they n must be condemned: Let them plead that "ther ve is no harm in it," or "the scriptures teach it."
-Jut-Are educated minds so ignorant that they cuman not see their condemnation with their incontency?
-They plead that it is scriptural to conduHis a classified Sunday-school, have women teacher for outside children's classes, and a fixed-price. preacher-of which all are without an iota of vine support.
+At either horn of the delimma they n must be condemned: Let them plead that "ther.ve is no harm in it," or "the scriptures teach it."
+Jut-

+Are educated minds so ignorant that they cuman not see their condemnation with their incon. tency?
+They plead that it is scriptural to conduHis a classified Sunday-school, have women teacher for outside children's classes, and a fixed-prace preacher-of which all are without an iota of a Section 2015 vine support.
 Then they will deny that the sects should have their mechanical music with or without singing, or their human names for divine things.
 They will plead for the church-built Bible college, then oppose missionary and young peoples' societies as being unscriptural.
-They always plead for anything that brings "the dough," -notice that-but will oppose anything that does he has prescribed for the work and worship of his not afford popularity and finance for their own pocketbooks.
+They always plead for anything that brings "the dough," -notice that-but will oppose anything that does not afford popularity and finance for their own pocketbooks.
 They steal from the Lord his rightful glory; for no flesh shall glory in his presence (1 Cor.
 1:29).
 Then deny others the same right that they arrogate to themselves.

-Let me say to those poor inconsistent divines. that maybe they, like the skunk smell their own scent.
-Let them investigate before they go too who limps as he walks overtake or outrun a man shall rise up in the judgment and condemn this whose legs and feet are equal and well?
+Let me say to those poor inconsistent divines, that maybe they, like the skunk smell their own scent.
+Let them investigate before they go too far in opposing practices of the sects.
+For "the legs of the lame are not equal."
+How can a man who limps as he walks overtake or outrun a man whose legs and feet are equal and well?